Kentico/xperience-by-kentico-kentico-migration-tool/README.md

     * All data stored within custom module classes
     * The following customizable system classes and their custom fields: _User_, _Media file_, _Contact management - Account_ (however, accounts are currently not supported in Xperience by Kentico), _Contact management - Contact_
   * Module and class migration does NOT include:
     * UI elements and all related user interface settings.
-The administration of Xperience by Kentico uses a different technology stack than Kentico Xperience 13 and is incompatible.
-To learn how to build the administration UI, see [Extend the administration interface](https://docs.xperience.io/x/GwKQC) and [Example - Offices management application](https://docs.xperience.io/x/hIFwCg).
+The administration of Xperience by Kentico uses a different technology stack than earlier Kentico versions and is incompatible.
+To learn how to build the administration UI, see [Extend the administration interface](https://docs.kentico.com/x/GwKQC) and [Example - Offices management application](https://docs.kentico.com/x/hIFwCg).
     * Alternative forms under classes and UI-related configuration of class fields (field labels, Form controls, etc.).
-After the migration, you must manually create the appropriate [UI forms](https://docs.xperience.io/x/V6rWCQ) in Xperience by Kentico.
+After the migration, you must manually create the appropriate [UI forms](https://docs.kentico.com/x/V6rWCQ) in Xperience by Kentico.
     * Custom settings under modules, which are currently not supported in Xperience by Kentico
-    * Module permissions (permissions work differently in Xperience by Kentico - see [Role management](https://docs.xperience.io/x/7IVwCg) and [UI page permission checks](https://docs.xperience.io/x/8IKyCg))
+    * Module permissions (permissions work differently in Xperience by Kentico - see [Role management](https://docs.kentico.com/x/7IVwCg) and [UI page permission checks](https://docs.kentico.com/x/8IKyCg))
     * As with all object types, the migration toolkit does not transfer code files to the target project.
 You must manually move all code files generated for your custom classes (_Info_, _InfoProvider_, etc.).
 * **Setting values**
   * The migration only transfers the settings that exist in Xperience by Kentico.